Patrick Munro: Administrative career

 He was President of the Scottish Rugby Union for the period 1939 to 1942.

 Political career

 Sudan

 He joined the Sudan Political Service in 1907, and was Governor of Darfur Province in 1923-1924 and Governor of Khartoum Province from 1925 to 1929.

 He was mentioned in dispatches in 1919 and awarded the Order of the Nile (3rd class) in 1929.
 He was a Member of British Delegation to the Capitulations Conference in Montreux in 1937.

 Member of Parliament

 He was Conservative Member of Parliament (MP) for Llandaff and Barry from 1931 until his death.
 He was Parliamentary Private Secretary to Capt.
 Euan Wallace when he was Under-Secretary of State for the Home Department in 1935 and then Secretary for Overseas Trade.
 Munro went on to be a Junior Government Whip in 1937, resigning in March 1942.

-Joining the government payroll as a Junior Lord of the Treasury later that year and serving until his death.
+He joined the government payroll as a Junior Lord of the Treasury later that year and served until his death.